 We invite you to please visit the COVID-19 Resource Center developed by our partner, the Wireless Infrastructure Association (WIA).
 This Resource Center provides a helpful overview with guidance and information about the industry’s response to the COVID-19 crisis, links to primary source guidelines related to keeping employees safe, details about legislative relief measures and other resources that can help you navigate these uncharted waters.

-Award shall be used by Award recipients for educational tuition, fees, books,
+Scholarship Award shall be used by Award recipients for educational tuition, fees, books, and/or supplies.

-Application submissions accepted – January 1st – Deadline March 1st
+Application submissions accepted: January 1st – Deadline March 31st

 The New England Wireless Association invites you for food, drinks, and holiday cheer.
 Join New England Wireless Association for a Holiday Networking Mixer on January 9th from 6:00-10:00pm at the Hampshire House in Boston, MA.